WorldHistoricalGazetteer/whg3/Installation.md

    - Use "View details" of the  the `web` service to check its initialisation progress.
 When complete you should see the messages "Starting development server at ht<span>tp://</span>0.0.0.0:xxxx/" and "Quit the server with CONTROL-C.".

 7. #### Access the Application:
    - Open your browser and navigate to http://localhost:8001/.
-You should see WHG3 running.
+You should see **World Historical Gazetteer** running.

+---

+_See [WHG documentation](https://whgazetteer.org/documentation/) for an overview of the software._